EGI-Federation/bib2csv/README.md

 ./bib2csv ${flename1}.md ${flename2}.md -o $%{outputfile.csv}
 ```

-To remove the first line with the header
+To remove the first line containing the header specify the option `-H`,
-to make copy and paste quicker with the option `-h`.
+will make the copy and paste quicker.